-During the Classical period (6th-4th century BC), the territory of Greece was divided in numerous states and each one had its own dialect.
+During the Classical period (6th-4th century BC), the territory of Greece was divided into numerous states and each one had its own dialect.
 The two more important dialects were the Ionic and the Attic.
-During this period, Athens established itself as the political, economical and cultural centre of the Greek world, and therefore the Attic idiom started to be used as a common language.
+During this period, Athens established itself as the political, economic and cultural center of the Greek world, and therefore the Attic idiom started to be used as a common language.

 Katharevousa and Dimotiki

 With the creation of the modern Greek State in 1829, the question of the language, as an important part of the nation-building process, had to be resolved.
 After about 4 centuries of Ottoman occupation, Greece had mostly an oral culture due to all these centuries of different dominations.
 The question was the choice of language used in administration and education.
 One of the suggestions, to re-use the Attic language, was very attractive, especially because all the Western Europe was charmed by the Ancient Greek culture, and it would have been a great stimulus for the philhellenes.
 It proved impossible from a practical point of view.

 So, the Greek scholar Adamantios Korais (1748-1833), suggested reforming the spoken language of those times on ancient principals.
 This suggestion was accepted and the katharevoussa (meaning purified language) was created.
 The theme became politicized: a distinction rose between the Katharevoussa, which became the high-style language associated with official functions such as governmental affairs, education and religion, and the dimotiki language (popular language) used by common people in their everyday life.